trustonedge/openssl-pqtls/docs/openssl-installation.md

 ## Overview

-This guide will help you safely replace your current [OpenSSL](https://github.com/openssl/openssl) installation with the latest stable version (OpenSSL 3.5.x LTS or higher) in the default system location.
+This guide explains how to build and install the latest stable version of [OpenSSL](https://github.com/openssl/openssl) (3.5.x LTS or higher) in the system’s default locations.

 > [!IMPORTANT]
-> Perform this installation in a virtual machine (VM) for testing.
+> Perform this installation in a **virtual machine (VM)** for testing to avoid breaking system dependencies.

 ## Prerequisites Check
 First, check your current OpenSSL version and system details: